ravirun/misfit-ravi/README.md

-# Misfit Ravi - November 2028, Week 3 Content Plan
+# Misfit Ravi - November 2028, Week 3, Monday Content Plan

 **Macro Creator (100k–1M followers)**

 ---

-## Weekly Content Topic
+## Daily Content Topic

-### How the 2020s Will Look in Textbooks
+### How this decade will be simplified for students

 ---

+## Week Theme

+**How the 2020s Will Look in Textbooks**

+---

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how the 2020s will look in textbooks.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how this decade will be simplified for students.

 ---